_HTML

 • Visiting Scholar, MIT Media Lab (2002-2003)

-Research theme: design and implementation of technology-rich learning environments in low-income communities
+Design and implementation of technology-rich learning environments in low-income communities

-Future of Learning Group
+Future of Learning Group, MIT, Cambridge, USA

 • Master of Science, MIT Media Lab (2000-2002)